corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/security-policies.md

 # Security Policies

 Predefined security profiles are delivered with Corda.
 These can be used as provided or customized for specific needs.
 The strictest policy, `high_security.policy`, is applied by default.
-You can override this by specifying a different policy in the <a href = "./fields/security.md" >`corda.security` section</a> using the <a href="dynamic.md">`config` endpoint</a> of the REST API.
+You can override this by specifying a different policy in the <a href = "./fields/security.md" >`corda.security` section</a> using [dynamic configuration]({{< relref "./dynamic.md" >}}).

 The following predefined security profiles are delivered:
 * `high_security.policy` — a high-security policy that prevents the most critical security risks and additionally prevents access to files, the network, and reflection.
 This is the default policy.